 Caesar Rodney High School

 Marie Dye, RD is a registered dietician certified in childhood and adolescent weight management.
-In addition to nutrition counseling in the Wellness Center, she also has experience with inpatient counseling, outpatient counseling and nutrition education for children and pregnant/breast-feeding mothers.
+In addition to nutrition counseling the Wellness Center, she also has experience with inpatient counseling, outpatient counseling and nutrition education for children and pregnant/breastfeeding mothers.

-Bill Cooper is our volunteer at the Wellness Center.
-A retired math teacher/guidance counselor from Smyrna High School, he worked at CRHS in the 2009-2010 school year as a substitute guidance counselor.
-Also, he currently volunteers at the Kent General Hospital ER.
+Bill Cooper is our Bayhealth volunteer at the Wellness Center.
+He is a retired math teacher/guidance counselor from Smyrna High School.
+Bill also worked at Caesar Rodney High School in 2009-2010 school year as a substitute guidance counselor.
+He currently volunteers at the Bayhealth Medical Center emergency department.

-Dr. Marquez is the Medical Director.
-She practiced as a pediatrician at the Smyrna Medical Associates, and currently is employed with Bayhealth Occupational Health and the HOPE Clinic. *Not Pictured
+Vincenta Marquez, MD (not pictured) is our Medical Director for the Wellness ‘Center.
+She practiced as a pediatrician at the Smyrna Medical Associates, and is currently employed with the Bayhealth Occupational Health and the “Hope Clinic”.

 Directions: Enter into the main office doors, passing the office make the first left and go to the very end of the hall to the Wellness Center.